MicrosoftDocs/azure-ai-docs/articles/ai-studio/how-to/develop/evaluate-sdk.md

 1. Create a **virtual environment of you choice**.
 To create one using conda, run the following command:
     ```bash
-    conda create -n remote-evaluation python=3.11
+    conda create -n remote-evaluation
     conda activate remote-evaluation
     ```
 2. Install the required packages by running the following command:
     ```bash
-   pip install azure-identity azure-ai-project azure-ai-ml azure-ai-evaluation
+   pip install azure-identity azure-ai-projects azure-ai-ml
     ```
+    Optionally, you can   want to skip the steps to fetch evaluator id for built-in evaluators: `azure-ai-evaluation`

 #### Prerequisites
-- Azure AI Project in `EastUS2` region.
+- Azure AI project in `EastUS2` region.
 If you do not have an existing project, please follow the guide [How to create Azure AI project](https://learn.microsoft.com/azure/ai-studio/how-to/create-projects?tabs=ai-studio) to create one.
 - Azure OpenAI Deployment with GPT model supporting `chat completion`, for example `gpt-4`.
-- `Connection String` for Azure AI Project to easily create `AIProjectClient` object.
-You can get the connection string from Project Overview page.
+- `Connection String` for Azure AI project to easily create `AIProjectClient` object.
+You can get the connection string from Project overview page.
 - Make sure you are first logged into your Azure subscription by running `az login`.

 Then you can then define a client and a deployment to run your remote evaluations: